Neelo16/multitape-turing/README.md

   -s, --step            enable step mode instead of running -nd, --non-deterministic
-                        simulate a non-deterministic Turing Machine
+                        simulate a non-deterministic Turing Machine -sc, --skip-calculations
+                        only show the final path in a non-deterministic machine
 ```

 By default, if you have two transitions for the same input, only the first one will be considered; to change this, use the --non-deterministic flag to make it go through all possible paths until it either exhausts all paths or accepts the input given.
-Output will seem strange during calculation as it will constantly jump around states until it finds the (shortest) path to halt-accept.
+If the -sc flag is not provided, output will seem strange during calculation as it will constantly jump around states until it finds the (shortest) path to halt-accept.
 At the end, if it reached halt-accept, the program asks if you'd like to see it traverse through the found path.
+Alternatively, if you run it with the `--skip-calculations` argument, it will only display the final path.

 # Syntax
 Writing a program for this simulator is simple: